demisto/dockerfiles/README.md

 ### Base PowerShell Images
 There are 3 base PowerShell images which should be used when building a new image which is based upon PowerShell:

-* [powershell](https://github.com/demisto/dockerfiles/blob/repository-info/demisto/powershell/last.md): PowerShell image based upon Alpine (default)
+* [powershell](https://hub.docker.com/r/demisto/powershell/tags): PowerShell image based upon Alpine (default).
-* [powershell-deb](https://github.com/demisto/dockerfiles/blob/repository-info/demisto/powershell-deb/last.md): PowerShell image based upon Debian
+* [powershell-deb](https://hub.docker.com/r/demisto/powershell-deb/tags): PowerShell image based upon Debian.
-* [powershell-ubuntu](https://github.com/demisto/dockerfiles/blob/repository-info/demisto/powershell-ubuntu/last.md): PowerShell image based upon Ubuntu
+* [powershell-ubuntu](https://hub.docker.com/r/demisto/powershell-ubuntu/tags): PowerShell image based upon Ubuntu.

 We recommend using the default Alpine based image.
 The Debian and Ubuntu images are provided mainly for cases that there is need to install additional OS packages.